-A high activity level is essential for people of all ages to keep both bodies and minds healthy.
-No matter what you do—from hiking to hockey or baseball to badminton—when you’re active, you can have fun while keeping off extra pounds and strengthening your body.
-However, although sports and high-energy activities are beneficial in the long run, they potentially pose immediate health problems for your feet.
+A high activity level is essential for people of all ages to stay healthy.
+However, while sports and high-energy activities are beneficial, they can potentially pose problems for your feet.

-Your feet are not only the hardest-working areas of your body, but they literally hold you up and support your every move.
-But how often do you listen to them when they tell you they hurt?
+Sports uniquely add pressure, stress, and an increased chance of rough physical contact to your feet, thus elevating the chance of injuries.
+How often do you listen to your feet when they tell you they hurt, though?
 How often do you ignore twinges of pain or continue walking on swollen feet with the hope that the pain will just go away?
 How often does it just go away?

 At Parker Foot and Ankle, we strive to not only relieve foot pain, but prevent injuries from causing permanent foot problems as well.
 Come see for yourself how our passion for foot care can help you painlessly continue your passion for sports.